JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/index.rst

 .. image:: images/vectorization_example.gif

-Currently, vectorized nodes can be visually distinguished: When no links connected, all sockets, including input(s) and output(s), are temporarily displayed in a color with transparency of 0.8 (while for any ``list`` data type, the socket transparency is 0.5; and for any ``base`` data type, the color is solid).
+Currently, vectorized nodes can be visually distinguished: When no links connected, all vectorizable sockets, including input(s) and output(s), are temporarily displayed in a color with transparency of 0.8 (while for any ``list`` data type, the socket transparency is 0.5; and for any ``base`` data type, the color is solid).
 Transparency will be shifted to 0.5 when connecting with valid ``list`` data.

 .. image:: images/vectorized_node_socket_diff.png